 Note, the soup’s flavours will develop even further the next day so make sure to leave some leftovers.

-CAN I USE PICKLED BEETS in BORSCHT?
+CAN I USE PICKLED BEETS?

 Actually, yes!
 Some traditional Ukrainian recipes call for pickled beets rather than fresh (also because you couldn’t always get fresh vegetables).
 If you’re using pickled beets, make sure to omit the vinegar as they will add the tang that is essential in this soup.
 I like using raw beets as they are more nutritious in my opinion.